neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 `if` block.

 Explain that executing different code based on a `condition` is called `branching`.
-And that we just make our first full `if/else-statement`.
+And that we just made our first full `if/else-statement`.

 ### Creating booleans from other values